olebole/irafdoc/doc/tv.imexamine.rst

   not exceed the number of frames provided by the display device.
   If the number of frames is set to 0 then the task will query the display device to determine how many frames are currently allocated.
-New frames may be allocated during program execution by displaying images with the <tt>'d'</tt> key.
+New frames may be allocated during program execution by displaying images with the <span style="font-family: monospace;">'d'</span> key.
   </dd>
   </dl>
   <dl>